UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 ### Part 1: File Attributes, Types, Ownership
 * The `ls -l` command illustrates file ownership (user, group), file type, permissions, and date when last modified.
 * The first character is type; a "-" for a regular file, a "d" for a directory, and "l" for a symbolic link.
 Less common file types include "b" for block devices (e.g., hard drives, ram etc), "c" for character devices which stream data one character at a time (e.g., mice, keyboards, virtual terminals).
+* In UNIX-like operating systems devices are a type of file as well, and are structured under the `/dev` directory.
 -- *Slide End* --

 -- *Slide* --